55 Fruit Street

 Sometimes, it is necessary for the surgeon to complete a two-stage operation for scoliosis.
 This will involve both anterior and posterior surgeries.
 The combined anterior/posterior spinal surgery is often necessary for severe scoliosis and/or stiff curves.
 Usually, they will be done on separate days spaced about one week apart.
 However, in some cases, it is possible to complete both procedures on the same day.

 Pain Medication: Your nurse will check your vital signs and assess your pain frequently on the floor.
-The Pediatric Pain Team at MGH is available for acute and chronic pain management.
-You will usually need to have pain medication through your IV for three to four days.
+You will usually need to have pain medication through your IV for one to two days.
 Once you begin to drink and eat small amounts of food, you will be able to take pain medications by mouth.
 You will often be given a stool softener or laxative to prevent constipation which is a common side effect of pain medications.

 It is important to advance your diet VERY slowly to prevent nausea and vomiting!
 It may actually take two or three weeks for your appetite to return back to normal.

-Showering: The large dressing on your back will usually be changed to a smaller bandage on post-operative day two.
+Showering: You will have a dressing on your incision.
 Usually, the stitches used to close your incision are under your skin.
 They are absorbable sutures, so they will not have to be removed.
 It is important to keep your incision clean and dry after surgery to avoid infection.
-You will need to take sponge baths for the first 7-10 days after surgery.
-After this, you can shower normally as long as your incision is well healed and has no drainage.
+There are different restrictions based on the types of spinal surgery.
+Your care team will let you know when you can shower and/or bathe.

 You will be given prescriptions for pain medication before you go home.
 Plan to take a dose of pain medication prior to leaving the hospital, as the ride home can sometimes be uncomfortable.
 If you still have pain after taking the medication, please call the orthopaedic office and let us know.
 It is possible to make an adjustment to your pain medications to make you more comfortable.
 Also, if any of the following problems occur after surgery, please let your spine surgeon know right away: